Four-force (4-force) is a four-vector, considered as

 and (6) is that they do not have a direct relationship with the four-acceleration

 of matter particle under consideration.
-However, in some cases it is possible
+However, the equation for

-four-acceleration of the particle follows from (3) and (4):
+the 4-acceleration of a particle follows from (4):

 After multiplying by the particle’s